Fred MacAulay: Work

-In 2001 he was elected the Rector of the University of Dundee and was formally installed in office on 3 May 2001.
+In 2001 he was elected Rector of the University of Dundee and was formally installed in office on 3 May 2001.
 In 2007, he competed in Comic Relief Does Fame Academy and was the seventh to be eliminated.

-Fred currently hosts a Sunday Morning show on Clyde 2 between 10am and 1pm.
-The show is produced and broadcast from the station's Clydebank studios and carried on Greatest Hits Radio's network of locally branded Scottish stations.
-The show includes a top 10@10 feature and music from the 70s, 80s and 90s along with special guests.
+Fred currently hosts a Sunday-morning show on Clyde 2 from 10 am to 1 pm.
+The show is produced and broadcast from the station's Clydebank studios in Glasgow and carried on Greatest Hits Radio's network of locally-branded Scottish stations.
+The show includes a "top 10 @ 10" feature and music from the 1970s, 1980s and 1990s along with special guests.